 Agnes worked for Presentation Health Systems from 1960 to 1980.
 She then worked for McKennan Hospital before becoming a self-employed physical therapist for Canton Inwood Memorial Hospital.
 She was a therapist for 35 years.

 Agnes was a member of St. Mary’s Church in Sioux Falls.
 She was also a member of the American Legion Auxiliary and a member of the Elmwood Ladies Golf League.
 She was an avid athlete, having pitched in the All-American Girls Professional Baseball League during the 1940’s and 1950’s.
 She skied, played tennis and golf.
 Agnes also enjoyed a good bridge game and raucous conversation.
 She loved to paint, and was good at it, although she wouldn’t say so.

-Visitation [was] Monday, 5 PM at Barnett-Lewis Funeral Home with a Scripture Vigil and a Rosary at 7 PM.
-Mass of Christian Burial [was] Tuesday, 10 AM at St. Mary’s Church in Sioux Falls, with burial to follow at St. Mary Cemetery in Alvord, IA.
+Visitation was at Barnett-Lewis Funeral Home with a Scripture Vigil and a Rosary at 7 PM.
+Mass of Christian Burial was Tuesday, 10 AM at St. Mary’s Church in Sioux Falls, with burial at St. Mary Cemetery in Alvord, IA.

 Author: Barnett-Lewis Funeral Home